Mathematics and Statistics Directory

 Smith Science 218C | 843-349-6569 | email@example.com

 Debendra Banjade has been a Coastal faculty member since August 2014.
 His research areas include operator theory, complex analysis, functional analysis and harmonic analysis.
 In addition, he is interested working on mathematical modeling and numerical analysis.
 He earned a Bachelor of Arts in mathematics with a minor in statistics and economics, and a master's degree in mathematics with distinction in 2007, both from Tribhuvan University; a master's degree in mathematics in 2010 and a Ph.D. in mathematical analysis in 2014, both from the University of Alabama.
 His dissertation was awarded as “outstanding research by graduate student 2013-2014” by the Department of Mathematics in The University of Alabama.
 Before joining Coastal Carolina University, he had seven years of teaching experience: as a lecturer at Xavier International College in Nepal from 2007 to 2009 and as a graduate teaching assistant at the University of Alabama from 2009 to 2014.

-Lindsey Bell, Ph.D., Assistant Chair, Associate Professor of Statistics
+Lindsey Bell, Ph.D., Assistant Chair, Professor of Statistics

 Smith Science 218J | 843-349-2280 | email@example.com

 Lindsey Bell has been a faculty member in the Department of Mathematics and Statistics since 2011.
-Her research includes biological and environmental statistics along with analysis of local vehicular accident data.
-However, her first passion is statistics education and involving students in undergraduate research.
+Her first passion is statistics education and involving students in undergraduate research.
 She and her colleagues have developed and published course materials that reflect this desire for quality education in statistics as well as authoring several papers with students.
 Bell earned a bachelor’s degree in mathematics with a secondary teaching license from Harding University in 2005 and a master's degree in mathematics from Arkansas State University in 2007.
 She graduated from Florida State University in 2011 with a Ph.D. in biostatistics.